A Black Sheep in Aroostook County

 Sometimes 19th Century families, when faced with an unmarried, pregnant daughter, arranged for a man outside of the family to marry the girl, with some monetary or other incentive to keep quiet.
 Was this the reason Hiliare was at Pierre’s home, even though Angele had already given birth to Fred?
 Did the priest suggest this arrangement?
 Or was marriage not considered until Angele was again pregnant?

 For years as an adult, Fred listed his birthday as May, 1872, but his tombstone recorded his actual 1870 birth date.
 Was 1872 used by Angele to legitimize his birth, with Hiliare as his father?
-Or was that date in connection with Angele’s visit to Betsy, asking her to raise Fred?

-On June 18, 1880, another assistant marshal appeared at the John Russell residence.
+On June 18, 1880, another assistant marshal appeared at the John Russell Jr. residence.
 Only this time the order of the family was listed correctly.
-John’s only legitimate son, James, had been born, Ada, 10, was finally included with her siblings, and a male Parent cousin was the servant (Betsy made sure of that).
+John’s legitimate son, James, had been born, Ada, 10, was finally included with her siblings, and a male Parent cousin was the servant (Betsy made sure of that).
 But where was Fred?

 The Caribou Connection